Hubert Gough: Planning

+On Gough's left 2nd Division met heavy losses.
+On Gough's right 7th Division captured the enemy first line with heavy loss.
+Gough was away from his HQ for two hours trying to discover why 28 Brigade (in his centre) were not making progress.
+Major-General George Thesiger, GOC 9th (Scottish) Division, "dissociated" himself from Gough's orders to attack again at noon.
+Orders reached the two forward battalions just before noon; they attacked hastily at heavy loss.
+The divisional history (1921) was scathing about this episode, of which Gough's memoirs later made little mention.
+Nick Lloyd argues that Gough displayed the impatient aggression for which he was later to become notorious.

+Between 27 September and 5 October Gough ordered 28th Division to retake Fosse 8, taken briefly by the British on 26 September.
+The division commander Maj-Gen Edward Bulfin and his subordinate Brig-Gen Cecil Pereira (85 Brigade) later recalled Gough constantly ordering attacks without proper artillery support.
+28th Division fought hard in wet weather, winning two Victoria Crosses, but were much criticised by Haig and Gough, who issued them a stinging twelve point rebuke on 6 October.
+Gough later recorded in his memoirs that he himself had been under great pressure from Haig to attack and make progress.

 Ousting of Sir John French

-Gough began a corps-level inquiry into the lessons of the battle (10 October), which after a discussion with Haig was followed by an Army-level inquiry (20 October).
-Gough's inquiries after the battle ascertained that British attacks had been stymied by lack of grenades, but had come close to achieving a breakthrough in areas where the wind had carried British chlorine gas over the German lines.
+Gough began a corps-level inquiry into the lessons of the battle (10 October), which was followed by a First Army inquiry (20 October).
+Gough's inquiry found that attacks had been stymied by lack of grenades, but had come close to a breakthrough where the wind had carried British gas over the German lines.

-Gough was one of several senior officers invited to correspond with the King to keep him informed of military developments.
-After the Battle of Loos, with intrigues afoot to remove French from command of the BEF, Gough was one of the senior officers who spoke to Lord Haldane (9 October 1915) and the King (24 October 1915) against French.
-He told the King "I would not pretend that Sir John was fitted for the responsibilities he had, and the king was surprised by the examples I gave him of the C-in-C's failings" Haig agreed with Gough (14 November) that on his visit to London he should tell Milner about the "faulty working of the military machine in France".
-French was shortly forced to "resign" as Commander-in-Chief.
+Gough was one of the senior officers who criticised French's command of the BEF to Lord Haldane (9 October 1915) and King George V (24 October 1915).
+Haig succeeded French, who was forced to "resign" as C-in-C.

 Military ideas

-Gough later commented on the draft of the Official History (1926) that a limited attack at Loos would have been more sensible, as it could always have been reinforced if Joffre's offensive succeeded, and was critical of Haig for – as so often – attempting to achieve decisive victory with insufficient means.
+Gough later commented on the draft of the Official History (1926) that a limited attack at Loos would have been more sensible, as it could have been reinforced if Joseph Joffre's offensive succeeded, and was critical of Haig for – as so often – attempting to achieve decisive victory with insufficient means.

-Notes from a conference held by Gough on 20 December 1915 indicate that at the time he still thought in terms of the principles of warfare as taught at Staff College: he still expected an "advance guard" to move forward until, after two or three days, a plan had been decided on for deploying the bulk of British forces, whereas in reality, by 1917, the opening day would often prove the most effective of any offensive.
-Like many British generals of the time, he still blamed the failures of that year on human error in applying the principles of warfare, rather than on the need to concentrate artillery, learn new tactics, and allow senior officers to gain experience.
+Notes from a conference held by Gough on 20 December 1915 show that he still thought in terms of the principles of warfare as taught at Staff College: he still expected an "advance guard" to move forward until, after two or three days, a plan had been decided on for deploying the bulk of British forces, whereas in reality, by 1917, the opening day would often prove the most effective.
+Like many British generals, he blamed the failures of 1915 on human error in applying the principles of warfare, rather than on the need to concentrate artillery, learn new tactics, and allow senior officers to gain experience.